eesha-barad/Calculator-project/README.md

 Variance of Array - Calculates the variance of numbers in an array.

+## Files
+Main.java: Contains the main method that runs the program and calls the user input and calculator methods.

+UserInput.java: A utility class to handle the user input.

+Calculator.java: Contains methods to perform various mathematical operations.

+## Methods
+### Main.java
+public static void main(String[] args): The main method, which starts the program, prompts the user for input, and calls methods to perform the necessary calculations.
+### UserInput.java
+public static double getInput(String prompt): This method asks the user for a numerical input.
+It takes a string prompt as an argument and returns the user’s input as a double.
+### Calculator.java
+int calculateSum(int[] numbers): Adds two numbers and returns the result.

+int calculateDiff(int[] numbers): Subtracts the second number from the first and returns the result.

+int calculateProduct(int[] numbers): Multiplies two numbers and returns the result.

+int calculateQuotient(int[] numbers): Divides the first number by the second.
+If the second number is 0, it will print a message and return 0 to avoid division by zero errors.

+void fibonacci(int n): Prints the Fibonacci series up to n terms.

+int sumOfArray(int[] array): Returns the sum of all numbers in the given array.

+double meanOfArray(int[] array): Calculates and returns the mean (average) of all numbers in the array.

+double varianceOfArray(int[] array): Calculates and returns the variance of the numbers in the array.

 ## Setup
 ### To run the project, follow these steps: